manpagez: man pages & more

 Asks curl_url_get(3) to URL decode the contents before returning

 it.
-It will not attempt to decode the scheme, the port number or
+It does not decode the scheme, the port number or the full

-The query component will also get plus-to-space conversion as a
+The query component also gets plus-to-space conversion as a

 bonus when this bit is set.

-Note that this URL decoding is charset unaware and you will get a
+Note that this URL decoding is charset unaware and you get a

-If there's any byte values lower than 32 in the decoded string,
+If there are byte values lower than 32 in the decoded string,

 CURLU_URLENCODE

-If set, will make curl_url_get(3) URL encode the host name part
+If set, curl_url_get(3) URL encodes the host name part when a

-when a full URL is retrieved.
-If not set (default), libcurl
+full URL is retrieved.
+If not set (default), libcurl returns the

-returns the URL with the host name "raw" to support IDN names to
+URL with the hostname raw to support IDN names to appear as-is.

-appear as-is.
-IDN host names are typically using non-ASCII bytes
+IDN hostnames are typically using non-ASCII bytes that otherwise

-will be URL encoded to make sure the host name remains valid.
+37) is URL encoded to make sure the hostname remains valid.

 CURLU_PUNYCODE